 It’s been a tough few years for Diana, but things were finally looking up – her contract job as a researcher has just been made permanent, her drawn out divorce has been finalised and her current relationship has just gotten serious with her boyfriend, Tom, proposing.
 However, her teenage daughter, …

 Melbourne based writer Jessica Brookman has been writing for film and television for over ten years.
-She has written for the BAFTA and International Emmy Award-winning series Nowhere Boys, local favourite The Secret Daughter and Itch – a children’s show based on Simon Mayo’s bestselling teen novel.
-She was also previously script editor on web series Deliver Ruby and the Nowhere Boys feature film, The Book of Shadows.
+She has written for the BAFTA and International Emmy Award-winning series Nowhere Boys, local favourite The Secret Daughter and Itch – an ABC children’s show based on Simon Mayo’s bestselling teen novel.
+She was also previously script editor on the Nowhere Boys feature film, The Book of Shadows, and story consultant for Channel Seven’s upcoming drama Secret Bridesmaid’s Business.
 Most recently she participated in the Scripted Ink/Screentime Hothouse Initiative in conjunction with Channel Nine, creating two original drama projects.

 Jessica got her start as a writer on the long-running television drama series Neighbours, working as storyliner, story editor and script writer.
 While writing for Neighbours she also script edited the independent feature film The Caretaker, which won Best International Feature at Buffalo Screams Horror Fest, Best Feature at Seattle True Independent Film Festival and Best Feature at DC Independent Film Festival, Washington.